 A statement from Andrew Cannon

-Following the recent Government announcement about the phased lifting of lockdown restrictions, and the release of a ‘roadmap’ guide to these changes, we are delighted to be able to plan for a safe return to care home visiting from 8 March.
-As always, these visits will be subject to robust protocols and will only be possible in line with the Government’s guidance, which arrived on 4 March and therefore our plans remain subject to change upon further review of the new information.
+Following the latest developments in the phased lifting of lockdown restrictions, we are pleased to see some further easing of restrictions on visiting into and out of our care settings.
+As always, these visits will be subject to robust protocols and will only be possible in line with the Government’s guidance (see guidance for England, Scotland and Wales) and therefore our plans remain subject to further change.

-We continue to work closely with our services to minimize the risks and ensure the people we support can receive visitors safely.
+We continue to work closely with our homes and services to minimise the risks and ensure the people we support can receive visitors safely.

 There are exceptions to this guidance, for example at end of life.
 Please speak to the Manager if you believe these exceptions apply to you.